Virtual Event Recordings

 During these times of extraordinary need, Congress has made it easier to make charitable gifts in 2020.
 Under the CARES Act, even individuals who do not itemize will be allowed to claim a deduction of up to $300 for qualified charitable contributions.
 Under this new law, non-itemizing donors could receive this deduction in addition to the standard deduction.

 Thank you for your consideration and take care,

-3.20.20 Due to recent upheaval at UMaine as a result of the global pandemic and requests from people who would like to help, we will observe our traditional Maine Day of Giving from now until Maine Day, April 29, with a focus on the Student Crisis Fund in order to provide time-sensitive financial relief to our students.
+Due to this upheaval at UMaine and requests from people who would like to help, Foundation staff initiated an early start to the traditional Maine Day of Giving and will raise funds through Maine Day, April 29, with a focus on the Student Crisis Fund in order to provide time-sensitive financial relief to UMaine students.

-The University of Maine Foundation is prepared to continue to serve you and the UMaine community during this difficult and uncertain period.
+The University of Maine Foundation is prepared to continue to serve you and the University of Maine community during this difficult and uncertain period.